Sen. Mitch McConnell won't seek reelection in 2026, ending long tenure as Republican power broker

 McConnell, first elected in 1984, intends to serve the remainder of his term ending in January 2027.
 The Kentuckian has dealt with a series of medical episodes in recent years, including injuries sustained from falls and times when his face briefly froze while he was speaking.

-The senator plans to deliver his speech in a chamber the famously taciturn McConnell revered as a young intern long before joining its back benches as a freshman lawmaker in the mid-1980s.
+The senator delivered his speech in a chamber the famously taciturn McConnell revered as a young intern long before joining its back benches as a freshman lawmaker in the mid-1980s.
 His dramatic announcement comes almost a year after his decision to relinquish his leadership post after the November 2024 election.
 South Dakota Sen. John Thune, a top McConnell deputy, replaced him as majority leader.

 McConnell’s looming departure reflects the changing dynamics of the Trump-led GOP.
 He’s seen his power diminish on a parallel track with both his health and his relationship with Trump, who once praised him as an ally but has taken to criticizing him in caustic terms.